CATL (Contemporary Amperex Technology Co. Limited)

 Corridor Impact Trajectory

-CATL's trajectory will shape the Lobito Corridor's future in ways that few other single actors can match.
-As the world's largest buyer of battery minerals, CATL's technology decisions will determine the long-term demand for DRC cobalt and copper.
+CATL's trajectory will shape the Lobito Corridor's future in ways that few downstream actors can match.
+CATL's technology decisions will influence long-term demand for DRC cobalt and copper.
 Its supply chain practices will influence whether corridor minerals are extracted under conditions that benefit or harm local communities.
-Its competitive strategy will determine whether the benefits of the EV transition flow primarily through Chinese-controlled supply chains or are distributed more broadly.
+Its competitive strategy will help determine whether the benefits of the EV transition flow primarily through Chinese-controlled supply chains or are distributed more broadly.

 For corridor monitoring purposes, CATL should be tracked across three dimensions: its mineral procurement volumes and pricing practices, which directly affect DRC mine economics; its technology roadmap and chemistry mix, which determine long-term mineral demand; and its supply chain governance practices, which influence the social and environmental conditions under which corridor minerals are extracted and processed.